martes, 19 de noviembre de 2019

 My rating: 4 of 5 stars

-Despite I cheated on the Trilogy by starting with the third book, I think it is remarkable the way the author describes every detail so the reader can feel during that war, all the dark and emptiness, all those losses.
-Besides, the story allows us to question governments and those who rule; it also gives a chance to get a glimpse of the emotions and human sides of Katniss, our heroin.
+Despite my cheating on the Trilogy by starting with the third book, the way the author describes every detail is remarkable so the reader can feel during that war, all the dark and emptiness, and all those losses.
+Besides, the story allows us to question governments and those who rule; it also gives a chance to glimpse the emotions and human sides of Katniss, our heroine.

-My decision now is to jump back to the first book, back to the beginning, as it had to be done in the first place...
+My decision now is to jump back to the first book and the beginning, as it had to be done.

 View all my reviews